mjirik/tutorials/metacentrum/detectron2_quickstart/README.md

 #    ninja - better to have it
 #    loguru - easier logging
 #    ...if you need more packages your scripts, here is the place
-conda install --yes numpy ninja loguru
+conda install --yes -c conda-forge numpy ninja loguru

 pip install opencv-python